kaw-codes/brute_force/README.md

     make attack [SIZE=N]

-`to simulate an attack on a vulnarable program 'vulnarable_app' by trying to find the secret password by testing every possibilites`
+To simulate an attack on a vulnarable program 'vulnarable_app' by trying to find the secret password by testing every possibilites.

 ## Files